Travis

 There are other phases that can be customized for a particular language; the Travis CI team will work with you to identify and implement the customization if you think it is appropriate to do so.

-The configure phase runs before sudo is disabled in the container builds, so if you need to use sudo to set up your language environment (e.g., install Ubuntu packages), you should do that in the configure phase.
+The configure phase runs before sudo is disabled in the container builds, So if you need to use sudo to set up your language environment (e.g., install Ubuntu packages), you should do that in the configure phase.

 If you want to support build matrix expansion based on various language versions (e.g., Ruby 2.2, 2.1, etc.), and you wish to add a convenient way to restrict deployments based on the language version, add your language to Travis::Build::Addons::Deploy::Script::VERSIONED_RUNTIMES.

-Adding Matrix support #
+Add Matrix support #

 If the language provides build matrix expansion, make this information visible to the end user by editing travis-web.

 To make this happen, you need to tell travis-web to pick up the value from the job’s data and display it.
-Clone the travis-web repository, add your language to the app/utils/keys-map.coffee file and submit a pull request for this change.
+Clone the travis-web repository, add your language to the app/utils/keys-map.coffee file, and submit a pull request for this change.

 If you want to support build matrix expansion for various language versions (e.g., Ruby 2.2, 2.1, etc.), please coordinate with the Travis CI team to find out exactly what is required.

-Testing travis-build changes #
+Test travis-build changes #

 Testing happens in our staging environment, which is a shared resource.Testing the proposed changes could take some coordination between you and the Travis CI team.

-Testing your code locally #
+Test code locally #

 Optionally, you can use travis-build as an addon to the CLI utility.
 This allows you to compile the travis-build code you are working on into a Bash script, which you can then check for correct syntax (bash -n) and execute (we recommend doing this on a virtual machine) to aid your development.